AbhinavGor/abhinavgor.github.io/_pages/about.md

   - /about.html
 ---

-Abhinav Gorantla is a researcher and software developer with a deep interest in causality, machine learning, multi-objective optimization and backend web-development.
-He is currently pursuing a Master of Science degree in Computer Science at [Arizona State University](https://scai.engineering.asu.edu/), where he works as a Graduate Research and Teaching Assistant in the EMIT Lab.
-His research focuses on utilizing causal analysis to optimize traditional algorithms.
+Abhinav Gorantla is currently pursuing a Master of Science degree in Computer Science at [Arizona State University](https://scai.engineering.asu.edu/), where he works as a Graduate Research and Teaching Assistant in the EMIT Lab.
+His research interests are causal learning, machine learning, multi-objective optimization.
+He also has experience as a full-stack web developer.

-Abhinav has contributed to award-winning projects like [CausalBench](https://causalbench.org), a flexible benchmarking solution for causal ML algorithms.
-His academic journey is complemented by extensive practical experience in building research tools and developing full-stack applications.
+Abhinav has contributed to award-winning projects like [CausalBench](https://causalbench.org) (a flexible benchmarking solution for causal ML algorithms).

 [Download Resume.](/files/abhinav_gorantla_resume.pdf){:target="_blank"}